glowiak/pkg-tools/README.txt

 -fixed many bugs
 -now if you want to remove/get info about package, but this package doesn't exists, btw tells you that -now if you want to install local package with dependiences, but file doesn't exists, btw tells you that

+# Indexing packages
+repository's package index is just a text file named 'repo.db' containing 'pkg_name     description'.
+Just place it in the same place that repo's packages are stored in